 Abstract-Software plagiarism, an act of illegally copying others' code, has become a serious concern for honest software companies and the open source community.
-In this paper, we propose LoPD, a program logic based approach to software plagiarism detection.
+Considerable research efforts have been dedicated to searching the evidence of software plagiarism.
+In this paper, we continue this line of research and propose LoPD, a deviation based program equivalence checking approach, which is an ideal fit for the whole-program plagiarism detection.
 Instead of directly comparing the similarity between two programs, LoPD searches for any dissimilarity between two programs by finding an input that will cause these two programs to behave differently, either with different output states or with semantically different execution paths.
-As long as we can find one dissimilarity, the programs are semantically different; but if we cannot find any dissimilarity, it is likely a plagiarism case.
-We leverage symbolic execution and weakest precondition reasoning to capture the semantics of execution paths and to find path dissimilarities.
-LoPD is more resilient to current automatic obfuscation techniques, compared to the existing detection mechanisms.
-In addition, since LoPD is a formal program semantics-based method, it can provide a guarantee of resilience against many known obfuscation attacks.
+As long as we can find one dissimilarity, the programs are semantically different; but if we cannot find any dissimilarity, it is more likely a plagiarism case.
+We leverage dynamic symbolic execution to capture the semantics of execution paths and to find path deviations.
+Compared to the existing detection approaches, LoPD's formal program semanticsbased method is more resilient to automatic obfuscation schemes.
+Our evaluation results indicate that LoPD is effective in detecting whole-program plagiarism.
+Furthermore, we demonstrate that LoPD can be applied to partial software plagiarism detection as well.
+The encouraging experiment results show that LoPD is an appealing complement to existing software plagiarism detection approaches.